davidcarboni/scloud/s3/README.md

 ## Changelog

+ * **0.0.7**: Fix typos in documentation
- * **0.0.6**:Return object size and modification date from listObjects.
+ * **0.0.6**: Return object size and modification date from listObjects.
 This allows the caller to have more information about an object (example use-case: determine if new content to be put differs from the existing content in the same way `aws s3 sync` does - https://stackoverflow.com/a/43531938/723506).

 ## Functions